 Trained personnel from the CMH Sports Medicine Center will visit with you on-site and assist you in developing your job descriptions and Department of Labor strength level classifications.
 This information is vital to the process because the desired strength level of the job he/she is applying for is compared to the results from the employee's Physical Capacity Profile.

-This system is a validated process that is in compliance with the ADA (Americans with Disabilities), EEOC (Equal Employment Opportunity Commission), and HIPAA (Health Insurance Portability Accountability Act) and has succesfully undergone audits.
+This system is a validated process that is in compliance with the ADA (Americans with Disabilities), EEOC (Equal Employment Opportunity Commission), and HIPAA (Health Insurance Portability Accountability Act) and has successfully undergone audits.
 This system reveals preexisting disabilities and ensures that only recent injuries are paid through workman's compensation.